 Pour the coconut mixture into the prepared pie plate.
 Bake the pie for 50 to 60 minutes, or until browned and set.
 The pie will be puffed up around the edge at first, but that will subside as it cools.

-Serve the pie with whipped cream and a sprinkling of toasted coconut, if desired.
+Serve the pie at room temperature or cold, topped with whipped cream and a sprinkling of toasted coconut, if desired.

-Cover leftover pie and refrigerate for up to two days.
+- Cover any leftover pie and refrigerate for up to two days.